 Liberia is a country on the West African coast.
-It is bordered by Sierra Leone to the northwest, Guinea to its south, Ivory Coast to its east, and the Atlantic Ocean to its south-southwest.
+It is bordered by Sierra Leone to the northwest, Guinea to its north, Ivory Coast to its east, and the Atlantic Ocean to its south-southwest.

 It has a population of close to 5 million.
 English is the official language, but over 20 indigenous languages are spoken, representing the 16 tribes of Liberia.

 After the American Civil War, in 1842, more than 15,000 freed black slaves sailed to Liberia where they felt they would have a better life.

 Liberia declared its independence on July 26, 1847.
 The country grew and even enjoyed an economy on par with Japan.

 The First Liberian Civil War was an internal conflict in Liberia from 1989 until 1997.
 The conflict saw about 250,000 people killed and eventually led to the involvement of the United Nations.
 Peace did not last long, and in 1999 another war broke out.
 The Second Civil War was an intense four-year conflict that involved child soldiers on all sides and extensive civilian casualties.
 The death toll has been estimated up to 300,000.

 When fighting ended in 2003, the result was the total and complete devastation of the country.
 To this day, the scars of the conflict can be seen everywhere.
 92% of the people live below the poverty line.
 There is no funding for public schools or hospitals.
 Less than 12% of people have access to electricity.
 There is almost no running water outside the capital.

 THE EBOLA CRISIS